Toots Hibbert: Personal life

 Hibbert married Doreen as a teenager.
 They had seven children.
 Two of his songs, "It's You" and "Never You Change" were written for Doreen when she was 18 years old.
 His son Clayton followed him into a career in music, performing and recording under the name 'Junior Toots'.
+His daughter, Jenieve, also followed him into music, most popularly performing as one half of a gospel duo with now ex-husband, Robert Bailey.

 Death

 In August 2020, it was reported that Hibbert was in hospital "fighting for his life" in a medically induced coma.
 On 12 September 2020, a statement on the band's Facebook page announced that he had died, at the age of 77.
 The Gleaner and Rolling Stone later confirmed the announcement, reporting that Hibbert had died at the University Hospital of the West Indies in Kingston, in a medically induced coma.
 It was later confirmed that COVID-19 during the pandemic in Jamaica was the underlying cause of his death.

 Honors

 In 2010, Hibbert ranked No. 71 in Rolling Stone magazine's "100 Greatest Singers of All Time".
 In August 2012, it was announced that he would receive the Order of Jamaica, the country's fifth highest honour.